 The University of Florence is a partner of the University Corridors for Refugees project - Unicore, promoted by UNHCR, in order to allow young refugees to complete their education, in a regular and safe way, by attending a master's degree course in English at the University of Florence.

-The project is aimed at refugees living in Ethiopia, with the purpose of broadening secure and regular access to Italy and providing an opportunity for education, taking into account the refugees’ legitimate aspirations to build their own future.
+The project, addressed in previous editions (Unicore 2.0 and 3.0) to refugees living in Ethiopia and in the last edition (Unicore 4.0) to refugees living in Cameroon, Niger and Nigeria, aims at broadening secure and regular access pathways to Italy and providing an opportunity for education, taking into account the refugees’ legitimate aspirations to build their own future autonomously.

 Partners of the Unicore project are the Ministry of Foreign Affairs and International Cooperation, Caritas Italiana, Diaconia Valdese, Centro Astalli and Gandhi Charity.